 The Best Way to Care for Wool

-Similar to cashmere is wool, as it needs much of the same type of care to look and smell great.
+Wool needs much of the same type of care to look and smell great.
 You can use the same washing methods as cashmere - on the most gentle cycles using cold water.
 Always lay flat to dry, and take some extra care to depill any wool pieces that are starting to show signs of wear.
 (It’s best to use a shaver made specifically for sweaters.
 Cutting the little balls with just any blade or scissors can catch the threads and cause holes in your favorite piece!)

 A Word on Pests